-Your dentist -- and every dentist that practices for that matter -- is charged with a legal duty to comply with the standard of care in treating patients.
-The standard of care is the level at which an ordinary, prudent dentist -- in good standing, and of same or similar educational background and geographic location -- would administer care under same or similar circumstances.
+Your dentist—and every dentist in practice for that matter—is charged with a legal duty to comply with the applicable standard of care in treating patients.
+The medical standard of care is often defined as the level at which an ordinary, prudent dentist—in good standing, and of same or similar educational background and geographic location—would administer care under the same or similar circumstances.
 This is simply the legal way of saying that your dentist has a duty to provide care at the same level a similarly educated dentist practicing in your area would provide.
-If you live in Detroit, MI, your dentist is not held to the same standard of care as a dentist in Alaska or Ohio.
+Learn more about the medical standard of care in medical malpractice lawsuits.

-If your dentist fails in his duty to provide you with care in line with the local standard of competent care, he has breached his duty.
+If your dentist fails to treat you in line with the applicable standard of care, the dentist has breached his or her legal duty.
 Keep in mind that in a dental malpractice case, an unfortunate or unsuccessful result does not automatically equal a breach of duty.
+Learn more about when it's malpractice, and when it's not.

 For example, if you file a medical malpractice case against an oral surgeon, your lawyer might retain a medical expert who has also practiced oral surgery, or who at least has professional knowledge with the procedure that led to the alleged malpractice.
 This expert witness would then offer detailed testimony as to: